Meeting Time: March 14, 2023 at 9:00am PDT

 • Default_avatar

-Josh Artman about 1 year ago
+Josh Artman over 1 year ago

 I fully support Hannah and MCA's streamlining permitting for Mendocino Cannabis Cultivators.
 Specifically, I've been waiting 16 months for a follow-up response on my Appendix G's.
 The state would be much better to work with directly for all parties.
 I don't have an annual license because the county hasn't upheld their end of this agreement, I've done everything asked of me.
 My family has so much on the line and its more than frustrating the uncertain and dubious path to having an annual license, especially if the county is the go between.
 Please streamline this for both our sake.